Texarkanine/inquirerjs-checkbox-search/checkbox-search-design.md

     // Validate and return selected values
   }

-  // Other shortcuts (from checkbox prompt) else if (key.name === 'a') { /* select all */ }
+  // Simplified keyboard interaction for search compatibility else if (key.name === 'a') { /* select all */ }
   else if (key.name === 'i') { /* invert selection */ }
   else if (key.name === 'tab') { /* autocomplete from search */ }